-(1) General.
+3.2.6.5.1.1.
+General.
 An employee's period of LWOP may be associated with an employee's pending application for disability retirement or workers' compensation benefits.
 Generally, if the employee's application is approved, the disability retirement annuity or workers' compensation benefits will be payable from the day following the last day of pay.

-(2) PRO Actions.
+3.2.6.5.1.2.
+PRO Actions.
 If the employee does not continue to make premium payments during LWOP, the PRO must recover the employee's share of the FEHB premium from the annuity or workers' compensation benefits payment.
-If the employee paid his or her share of FEHB premiums during LWOP and withholding is also made from the annuity or workers' compensation benefits for the same period, the PRO will refund the amounts to the employee to avoid double premium payments.
+If the employee's share of FEHB premiums were paid during LWOP and withholding is also made from the annuity or workers' compensation benefits for the same period, the PRO will refund the amounts to the employee to avoid double premium payments.
 If the disability retirement annuity does not begin on the day following the last day of pay, the PRO will not refund premium payments until the office receives a notice from OPM indicating the disability retirement application has been approved.